robusta-dev/robusta/docs/installation.rst

 2. Generate a Robusta configuration.
 This will setup Slack and other integrations.
 We **highly recommend** enabling the cloud UI so you can see all features in action.

+If you’d like to send Robusta messages to additional destinations (Discord, Telegram etc.).
+See `Sink configuration <https://docs.robusta.dev/master/catalog/sinks/index.html>`_.

 .. code-block:: bash
    :name: cb-robusta-gen-config

     robusta gen-config

+.. admonition:: Robusta on Minikube
+    :class: warning

+    We don't recommend installing Robusta on Minikube because of a recent issue with minikube.
+More details `here <https://github.com/kubernetes/minikube/issues/14806>`_.

 .. admonition:: Robusta not in PATH
     :class: warning